 Borchardt played the final three minutes against Delaware State on Dec.
 22, and was surprised by the team as he was placed on scholarship for the second semester.
 His hard work in practice paid off against Stetson on Dec.
 29, when he came off the bench in the second half to set career high in points (eight), rebounds (10) and blocked shots (two) in 14 second-half minutes, as the Huskers rallied for the nine-point win.
 Borchardt keyed another second-half comeback at Northwestern on Jan.
 2, as he had four points, two rebounds and two blocked shots in 12 minutes as Nebraska pulled away down the stretch.
 He played in NU’s next six games, including grabbing four rebounds in 13 minutes in an overtime loss at Penn State on Jan.
-12, but saw his role reduced as Nebraska went to a smaller lineup.
+12, but saw his role reduced as Nebraska went to a smaller lineup during the second half of Big Ten play.
 He played just five minutes in NU’s last 11 contests.

 Borchardt rejoined the Husker program on Feb.
 2, 2017, and served as a valuable practice player for the Huskers.
 He appeared in one game, playing the final minute against Penn State on Feb.
 14.

 A late addition to the Husker roster, Borchardt joined the Huskers after making the team in an open tryout in October.
 He appeared in eight contests, totaling six points and nine rebounds in 28 minutes of work.
 He set season bests in points (four) and rebounds (two) in four minutes of work against Mississippi Valley State in the opener on Nov.
 14. It marked one of three games where he grabbed two rebounds, as he also did twice against Rutgers (Jan.
 9 and Feb.
 3).
 In all, he grabbed at least one rebound in six of his eight appearances.